libialany/pycheck/README.md

 ## Changelog

+### V1.0.0

+- Added ability to get all info from a release
+- Info can now be accessed from a Class
+- Optimised functions
+- Added better exception handling

 ### V0.3.1

-- Make module more pythonic
+- Make the module more pythonic
 - Use snake case

 ### V0.3.0